July 27, 2023

-Jerome Puryear, Jr., MD, DABOM, became an OMA member in 2019 and has made a great impact in his time here.
-He is an active member of the CME and the Diversity, Equity, and Inclusion committee.
+Jerome Puryear, Jr., MD, DABOM, became an OMA member in 2019 and has greatly impacted his time here.
+He is an active CME and Diversity, Equity, and Inclusion Committee member.

 “I joined the OMA to network with other healthcare professionals and leaders who are dedicated to improving the lives of patients affected by obesity through scientific evidence-based methods that have a long-lasting impact,” said Dr. Puryear.

 Read his full interview below to learn more about Dr. Puryear and his experiences.

 Why did you decide to become an OMA member?

 I initially attended a review course for the Obesity in Medicine board exam in New York.
 After doing some research, I discovered that the OMA offered Prep Bundles, Self-Assessment Programs, and other essential educational materials for exam preparation.
 The OMA provided a wealth of educational resources, including webinars and clinical tools, that I found extremely valuable.